jadjoubran/javascript-blog/src/posts/javascript-has-class.md

 });
 ```

-This will end up adding the class `active` the first time you click on element, and then remove it the next time you click on it.
+This will end up adding the class `active` the first time you click on element and then remove it the next time you click on it.

 Check out how to [toggle the class of an element](https://codetogo.io/how-to-toggle-class-of-element-in-javascript/)

 ### Replace class

-This is a useful "shortcut" as it allows you to replace 2 lines by 1.
+This is a useful "shortcut" as it allows you to replace 2 lines with 1.

 You can replace the following 2 lines: